HowardC04/World-DB-Spring-REST/README.md

 <h2>Connecting to your database</h2>

 To connect to your database please fill out the following in your application.properties file.
+In addition, ensure that you have the World databse on your local computer.
 ```
 spring.datasource.url=jdbc:mysql://localhost:3306/world
 spring.datasource.username=<YOUR USERNAME>